Delay Adjustment

 Since 2015, a new statistical model has been applied to NAACCR data.
 For the details of the statistical modeling, please refer to the Development of the Delay Model in the website http://www.surveillance.cancer.gov/delay/.

 The NAACCR-based factors are stratified by Cancer Site, Registry, Age Group, Race, Ethnicity and Year of Diagnosis.
-The 2022 delay model now includes ethnicity and race x ethnicity (race by ethnicity combination).
-The races considered are All races, White, Black, API and AI/AN.
+The 2024 delay model produce delay factors using 2023 submission for race and ethnicity combination including All races, White, Black, Hispanics, White Hispanics, Black Hispanics, White non-Hispanics, Black non-Hispanics, API non-Hispanics, and AI/AN non-Hispanics.
 The ethnicity includes Hispanic and Non-Hispanic.

 State-Level Delay Adjustment Factors